The science says they can. The nicotine in e-cigarettes can change the young brain and get kids hooked.

 E-cigarette aerosols can contain:

-The chemicals formaldehyde, acrolein, and acetaldehyde—also found in cigarette smoke—which can cause irreversible lung damage.
+The chemicals formaldehyde, acrolein, and acetaldehyde—also found in cigarette smoke—can cause irreversible lung damage.

-Toxic metal particles such as nickel, lead, and chromium, which can be inhaled into the lungs.
+Toxic metal particles such as nickel, lead, and chromium, can be inhaled into the lungs.

 Additional toxic chemicals such as acrylonitrile, propylene oxide, and crotonaldehyde.